Mastercard/carbon-calculator-reference-app/README.md

 10. **Bulk Enroll FPAN**
 Allows a registered Service Provider to add list of new Payment Cards under its profile

+11. **Calculate Carbon Scores** <br/>
+Calculates carbon footprints for various indices.
+It selects the most relevant index based on input data and calculates the carbon footprint accordingly.
+This API is applicable for **India region** only.

 More details can be found [here](https://stage.developer.mastercard.com/drafts/carbon-calculator/staging/documentation/use-cases/).